Ice Age: Collision Course: Plot

-After Brooke convinces the other Geotopians that stopping the asteroid is more important than their lost youth, they and the herd fill up a volcano with the gigantic ball made up of all the crystals so that the pressure launches them into space to draw the asteroid away.
-The dromaeosaurs attempt to intervene, but they soon discover that they will not survive the asteroid's impact.
-Buck convinces them to help and that the dinosaurs can live with them in harmony.
-After a small meteor hits Gavin, they accidentally drop the last and biggest crystal, but Manny and Julian work together to throw it back into the volcano, causing Julian to earn Manny's approval.
-The volcano then erupts, sending the magnetic crystal shards to the sky, which diverts the oncoming asteroid plummeting back to space.
+After Brooke convinces the other Geotopians that stopping the asteroid is more critical than their lost youth, they and the herd fill up a volcano with a gigantic ball made up of all the crystals so that the pressure launches them into space to draw the asteroid away.
+The dromaeosaurs attempt to intervene but soon discover they will not survive the asteroid's impact.
+Buck convinces them to help and tells them that the dinosaurs can live harmoniously with them.
+After a small meteor hits Gavin, they accidentally drop the last and biggest crystal.
+Still, Manny and Julian work together to throw it back into the volcano, causing Julian to earn Manny's approval.
+The volcano then erupts, sending the magnetic crystal shards to the sky, which sends the oncoming asteroid back into space, away from Earth.

-The herd then departs for home, including Sid, who parts ways with Brooke, but just after they leave, a small crystal shard falls inside a hot spring, giving it rejuvenating properties and making the Geotopians and Granny, who stayed behind with them, regain their youth.
+The herd then departs for home, including Sid, who parts ways with Brooke.
+Still, just after they leave, a small crystal shard falls inside a hot spring, giving it rejuvenating properties and making the Geotopians and Granny, who stayed behind with them, regain their youth.
 After the herd returns, Manny and Ellie reconcile with Peaches, encouraging her to chase her dreams.
-Peaches and Julian marry afterwards while Diego and Shira become heroes to the kids, and a rejuvenated Brooke appears during the wedding ceremony to reunite with Sid, much to his delight.
+Peaches and Julian marry afterwards, while Diego and Shira become heroes to the kids, and a rejuvenated Brooke appears during the wedding ceremony to reunite with Sid, much to his delight.

+Scrat accidentally crashes onto Mars and unintentionally annihilates all life before returning to his ship and fleeing back to Earth.